Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Introduction

 \subsection{Hyperideal polyhedra in $\AdS$}

-Let $P$ be a hyperideal polyhedron in $\AdS$.
-It follows from the definition that all the edges and faces of $P$ are space-like.
+Let $P$ be a hyperideal AdS polyhedron.
+Note that all the edges and faces of $P$ are space-like (see Lemma \ref{lm:face_spacelike} for more details).
 A face of $P$ is called \emph{future-directed} (resp. \emph{past-directed}), if the outward-pointing unit normal vector is future-pointing (resp. past-pointing) at each point of the interior of that face.
-Therefore, the faces of $P$ are sorted into two types (i.e. future-directed and past-directed), delimited on $\partial P$ by a \emph{Hamiltonian cycle}, which is a closed path following edges of $P$ visiting each vertex of $P$ exactly once.
+Therefore, the faces of $P$ are sorted into two types (i.e. future-directed and past-directed), delimited on $\partial P$ by a \emph{Hamiltonian cycle}, which is a closed path following edges of $P$ and visiting each vertex of $P$ exactly once.
 We call this Hamiltonian cycle the \emph{equator} of $P$, see e.g. \cite{DMS}.

-Each hyperideal polyhedron $P$ in $\AdS$ with $N$ ($N\geq 4$) vertices is associated to a \emph{marking}, which is an identification, up to isotopy, of the equator of $P$ with the oriented $N$-cycle graph (whose vertices are labelled consecutively) so that the induced ordering of the vertices is positive with respect to the orientation and time-orientation of $\AdS$.
-A polyhedron in $\RP^3$ is \emph{non-degenerate} if it bounds a non-empty (3-dimensional) domain in $\RP^3$, otherwise, it is \emph{degenerate}.
-Let $\tilde{\mathcal{P}}=\tilde{\mathcal{P}}_N$ be the set of all marked non-degenerate hyperideal polyhedra in $\AdS$ with $N$ vertices.
-Note that the group $\Isom_0(\AdS)$ of orientation and time-orientation preserving isometries of $\AdS$ has a natural action on $\tilde{P}$.
-We denote by $\mathcal{P}=\mathcal{P}_{N}$ the quotient of $\tilde{\mathcal{P}}$ by this action of $\Isom_0(\AdS)$.
-For simplicity, we call both an element of $\mathcal{P}$ and its representative a hyperideal polyhedron in $\AdS$ henceforth.
+Each hyperideal polyhedron $P$ in $\AdS$ with $N$ ($N\geq 3$) vertices is associated to a \emph{marking}, which is an identification, up to isotopy, of the equator of $P$ with the oriented $N$-cycle graph (whose vertices are labelled consecutively) so that the induced ordering of the vertices is positive with respect to the orientation and time-orientation of $\AdS$.
+Let $\tilde{\mathcal{P}}_N$ ($N\geq 4$) be the space of all marked non-degenerate hyperideal polyhedra in $\AdS$ with $N$ vertices.
+Note that the group $\Isom_0(\AdS)$ of orientation and time-orientation preserving isometries of $\AdS$ has a natural action on $\tilde{\mathcal{P}}_N$.
+We denote by $\mathcal{P}_{N}$ the quotient space of $\tilde{\mathcal{P}}_N$ by this action of $\Isom_0(\AdS)$.
+For simplicity, we call both an element of $\mathcal{P}_N$ and its representative a hyperideal polyhedron in $\AdS$ henceforth.